-An EFT session lasts an hour, and in that time we could do many–ten or even more–rounds of tapping.
+An EFT session lasts 45 minutes, and in that time we could do many–five or even more–rounds of tapping.
 In practicing alone, you can do a couple rounds in the time in takes a kettle to boil, which is generally enough to alleviate anxiety about an upcoming event or to begin to work through an uncomfortable emotion like jealousy or shame.

 Practicing EFT activates your meridians and moves your qi.

 We love acupuncture, and EFT is not acupuncture (not even close).
 It is, though, structured to activate your acupuncture channels.
 See our acupuncture page if you’re not sure what that’s about, and please, please reach out if you have questions or want more information on channels or qi!